Want to put extra cash in your pocket?

 9. Participate In A Research Study

-Medical research is essential to finding new drugs, remedies, and dietary supplements, but they have to go through many clinical trials.
+Medical research is essential to finding new drugs, remedies, and dietary supplements, but they must undergo many clinical trials.
 Teaching hospitals, clinics, biotech companies, and research organizations seek people who will participate in their studies for paid opportunities that can be $1,000 or more.
 You can check local hospitals or clinics in your area, like ResearchMatch.org, Covance, or ClinicalTrials.gov.
 Kessler Foundation does survey questionnaires.

 10. Taste Tester